 Other Committees

-The Board may establish Committees to advise and make recommendations to the Board related to accomplishing WECC’s mission within the Western Interconnection.
-The membership, responsibilities, and operation of all Committees shall be described in a Board- approved charter which may contain such other details pertinent to the governance and functioning of the committee as the Board deems appropriate.
+The Board may establish Board Committees and other committees to advise and make recommendations to the Board related to accomplishing WECC’s mission within the Western Interconnection.
+The membership, responsibilities, and operation of all committees shall be described in a Board- approved charter which may contain such other details pertinent to the governance and functioning of the committee as the Board deems appropriate.

 Open Meetings

-All committee meetings will be open, except as set forth in these Bylaws or in Board-approved policies or committee charters describing the criteria for entering into closed session applicable to the committee in question.
+All committee meetings will be open to all Members and the public, except as set forth in these Bylaws or in Board-approved policies or committee charters describing the criteria for entering into closed session.

 The Chief Executive Officer, Officers, and Employees